 If you’re having a more formal wedding and want to carry that through all pre-wedding events, send paper invitations.
 If you want to keep things more casual, send an e-vite or put the rehearsal dinner information on your wedding website.
 All that matters is that everyone has the information they need.
 Don’t stress too much about how it’s delivered.

 When should invitations be sent?

-If you are sending invitations, you should send them at least 4 weeks before the rehearsal dinner.
+If you are sending invitations, you should send them at least four weeks before the dinner.
 You want them to arrive after the wedding invitation but with plenty of time for guests to RSVP.

 When does the rehearsal dinner take place?

 Traditionally, the rehearsal dinner takes place right after the ceremony rehearsal.
 Everyone who is involved in the ceremony will meet with the wedding planner and officiant to walk through the ceremony and iron out any last-minute details.
 Then, after the rehearsal, everyone celebrates with a meal or an activity.

 What events typically happen at the rehearsal dinner?

 Regardless of the format of your rehearsal dinner, there are some elements you should consider including.
 After the meal or during dessert, the hosts should make a toast to the couple, welcoming them into the family.
 Then, as a couple, you should make a toast to your wedding party and family, thanking them for all they’ve done to help the wedding come together.

 Following those toasts, you could then open the floor for anyone to give a toast, so those who aren’t speaking at the wedding reception have a chance to tell you how much they love you both.
 It’s also a wonderful time to hand out wedding party and parent gifts.